moliver4/ruby-project-alt-guidelines-seattle-web-102819/ChoresREADME.md

     -Deleting a task will delete all associated chores.

 ============================================

 DEPLOYMENT

-After downloading the program and prior to running, please run 'bundle install' in the directory to install necessary gems.
+After downloading the program onto your computer, please do the following:
++ Run 'bundle install' in the directory to install necessary gems.
++ Run "rake db:migrate"
++ Run 'rake db:seed' to seed test data
-In the file directory, run 'ruby bin/run.rb'
++ Run 'ruby bin/run.rb'

 =============================================
 ACKNOWLEDGEMENTS
 This CLI app utilized additional gems: